gdboot/gandr/README.md

-gandalf
+Gandalf
 =======

-Gandalf is a cross-platform bootloader project, intended to fill in the gap of an utopic bootloader.
+Gandalf is a cross-platform bootloader project, intended to fill in the gap of a utopic bootloader.